Cross Cultural Communication in the Workplace

 Diversity - Examples racial discrimination

-Examples of racial discrimination in the workplace and 6 goal setting suggestions to prevent discrimination.
+This article gives examples of racial discrimination in the workplace and ways to prevent it.
 Read more

 Meeting icebreakers

-Icebreaker games and icebreakers for small groups are excellent to use in the workplace as a way in which to help the team get to know each other and feel more comfortable working together.
+Icebreaker games and icebreakers for small groups are excellent to use in the workplace for teams or groups of people to get to know each other and to feel more relaxes working together.
 Read more

 Other issues to consider in the workplace: